nmshd/documentation/_docs_integrate/42-connector-security.md

 permalink: /integrate/connector-security
 ---

 The most important thing you have to keep in mind that the Connector is usually running on your landscape and in your authority.
-This is why you are also responsible for the security of the connector and its data.
+This is why you are also responsible for the security of the Connector and its data.

 And as the Connector is handling very sensitive data (please see chapter Privacy), it should be treated as any other business system - with the same requirements in terms of privacy, security, access or network setup.